 Seitan Sausage FAQs

-This vegan sausage recipe is remarkably realistic in flavor and texture.
-My meat-eating family have been really enjoying them.
+This vegan sausage recipe is remarkably realistic in flavour and texture.
+My meat-eating family has been really enjoying them.

 This recipe needs no casings.
 The meat-free sausages hold together really well without them.